termux/termux-packages/docs/FORMAT.md

 - All parantheses of shell functions should not be preceded with a space.

+- Avoid use of non utf-8 encoding.

+- Comments should be compact.
+Do not tab them if not necessary.

 - Dollar parentheses `$()` rather than backticks ``` `` ``` should be employed in command substitution.

 ## Markdown